Tag Archives: programming

 Testing the method

-Using wp-blog-header.php as the include, I created a GoogleBot/WordPress 404 Testing Page as the index.php file in the /testing/ folder.
-I added the url http://www.ardamis.com/testing/ to my Google xml sitemap, and waited for the sitemap to be downloaded.
-Sure enough, a few days later Google Sitemaps was listing the /testing/ url among the Not Found errors.
+Using wp-blog-header.php as the include, I created a GoogleBot/WordPress 404 test page as the index.php file in a /testing/ directory.
+I added the url https://ardamis.com/testing/ to my Google XML sitemap file, and waited for the sitemap to be downloaded.
+Sure enough, a few days later, Google Sitemaps was listing the /testing/ url among the Not Found errors.

 The next step was to remove what I suspected was the culprit, the include of the WordPress header, wp-blog-header.php, and see if Googlebot could again access the page.
 A few days after removing the include, and after the sitemap was downloaded, the Not Found error disappeared.
 I’m interpreting this as Googlebot once again successfully crawling the page.